Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Rewriting CSS-preserving stabilizer circuits to classical circuits

 Rewriting rules \cref{eq:H-rewriting,eq:S-rewriting,eq:WH-rewriting} lead to incorrect outputs for direct rewriting simulator (see \cref{subsec:non-CSS_incorrectness}), but will be used in modified simulator in \cref{subsubsec:frames_simulation}.

 Let us note that the rewriting rules of \cref{subsec:rewriting_rules} [including rules \cref{eq:H-rewriting,eq:CZ-rewriting}, but slightly different \cref{eq:S-rewriting}] were first suggested in Refs.~\cite{Johansson_2017, Johansson_2019, Hindlycke_2022} under the name \emph{Quantum Simulation Logic}.
-The main goal of these works was to compare the query complexity of quantum algorithms in a quantum computer and the correpsonding Quantum Sequence Logic model.
-However, Quantum Sequence Logic models do not reproduce the measurement outcomes, we give a counterexample in \cref{subsec:non-CSS_incorrectness}, see also Ref.~\cite{Batista_2023}.
+The main goal of these works was to compare the query complexity of quantum algorithms in a quantum computer and the correpsonding Quantum Simulation Logic model.
+However, Quantum Simulation Logic models do not reproduce the measurement outcomes, we give a counterexample in \cref{subsec:non-CSS_incorrectness}, see also Ref.~\cite{Batista_2023}.
 In the next Section, we show why Quantum Simulation Logic works perfectly for CSS-preserving circuits.
 Moreover, in \cref{subsubsec:frames_simulation} we enhance a simulator to also give correct results after non-CSS-preserving operations.
+Also, in addition to Quantum Simulation Logic, there exists a very similar diagrammatic approach to CSS-codes based on ZX-calculus \cite{Kissinger_2022,Comfort_2022}.